 About this workshop

-During this seven-hour workshop, you will uncover the potential of inquiry projects for children’s development in interactive and hands-on ways.
+During this workshop, you will uncover the potential of inquiry projects for children’s development in interactive and hands-on ways.
 Learn how to maximise children’s participation in the decision-making process and how to foster the collaborative and innovative spirit of your group.